Published by Blue Grid Media • Updated for 2026 • 19 min read

 8-Step System for Maximizing LSA Credits

-1. Rate Every Single Lead — Good and Bad
+1. Rate Every Single Lead, Good and Bad

 This is the most important tip in this entire guide.
 Do not only rate the leads you want to dispute.
 Rate every lead you receive, including the ones you are happy with.
 When you mark a lead as "satisfied," you are training Google's AI to understand what a good match looks like for your business.
 The more data points the AI has, the better it gets at filtering out bad leads before they reach you and at sending you higher-quality matches.

 Businesses that rate all of their leads consistently report better lead quality over time compared to those that only engage with the system when they have a complaint.
+Think about it this way: if you only tell the AI what you do not want, how is it supposed to know what you do want?

 2. Act Within 24 to 48 Hours